 The Claimant should discharge the cost of a medical report directly to the examining doctor.
 If the claim proceeds to assessment, the claimant may be awarded the reasonable and necessary cost of this medical report.

-Information for members of the PIAB Independent Medical Panel
+Information for members of the Independent Medical Panel

-Doctors on the PIAB Independent Medical Panel must agree to the terms of the Service Level Agreement (SLA) (LINK) for inclusion the PIAB Independent Medical Panel.
-Doctors on the PIAB Independent Medical Panel must hold a primary qualification recognised by the Medical Council of Ireland and be a fully registered practitioner on the General Medical Register with the Council.
+Doctors on the Independent Medical Panel must agree to the terms of the Service Level Agreement (SLA) for inclusion on the Independent Medical Panel.
+Doctors on the Independent Medical Panel must hold a primary qualification recognised by the Medical Council of Ireland and be a fully registered practitioner on the General Medical Register with the Council.

 How to join:

-Please applying writing via email to Medicalinbox@piab.ie.
+Please apply in writing via email to Medicalinbox@piab.ie.
 Details of qualifications and experience should be provided.

 Feedback: If you are a member of the medical community and have any queries or feedback please contact us at firstname.lastname@example.org.

-When performing services for the Personal Injuries Assessment Board (PIAB) all Service Providers are obliged to comply fully with the provisions of all data protection legislation in Ireland, including laws resulting from the implementation of GDPR.
+When performing services for our organisation all Service Providers are obliged to comply fully with the provisions of all data protection legislation in Ireland, including laws resulting from the implementation of GDPR.

 Medical data is defined as sensitive personal data under GDPR.
 Under GDPR, people are entitled to be informed when their data is processed, and to be assured their data will be kept securely and not held longer than needed.
 Data controllers and processors are also obliged to handle requests for personal data within one month, and to rectify inaccurate information.
 It is mandatory to report breaches of data to the Office of the Data Protection Commissioner with 72 hours.